alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I'm Chinmaya Kausik, a first-year mathematics Ph.D. student at UMich, with a background in geometry, topology and dynamics.
-A lot of my undergraduate work is in computer-assisted topology and geometry.
-I have nascent interests in statistical and reinforcement learning, especially offline RL and causality.
+I'm Chinmaya Kausik, a first-year mathematics Ph.D. student at UMich working on sequential decision making, statistics, optimization and machine learning.
+A lot of my undergraduate background is in geometry, topology and dynamics with work in computer-assisted topology and geometry.

 Check out my [projects](projects) (along with post-mortems) and [interests](more)!

 **What do I care about, broadly?**
 * Mathematical problems motivated by tangible, real-world questions.
+These days, t
 * Increasing accessibility to and in higher mathematics and creating communities where ideas cross pollinate and people pull each other up[^1].

 [^1]: This is part of why I co-founded and co-organize [Monsoon Math Camp](https://www.monsoonmath.org) - an online math camp for promising high school students introducing them to advanced undergraduate and graduate-level math.
 You should check it out!
 I have also been involved in building and expanding other mathematical communities, like platforms for the PolyMath REU, DRP programs and the undergraduate math organization at IISc, etc.